Nine Network: 2019–present

 On 21 November 2020, Nine moved its Sydney studios from Willoughby to North Sydney.
 This comes after real estate developer Mirvac bought the Willoughby studios in February 2020, and plans to transform the studios into 460 new homes.

-In March 2021, it was reported that the network had suffered a suspected ransomware attack using MedusaLocker during live broadcast.
+In March 2021, it was reported that the network had suffered a suspected ransomware attack using Medusa-Locker during live broadcast.
 The hack disrupted its programming in Sydney and Darwin.
 Australia's parliament and Taylors Wines was also subject to a cyberattack around the same time, although it is unclear if the incidents are connected.

 On 12 March 2021, Nine announced that it would return to WIN Television as its regional affiliate in most markets beginning on 1 July 2021, in a deal that will last at least seven years.
 SCA subsequently announced that it would return to Network 10, effectively reversing their 2016 realignment.
 Under the agreement, WIN will pay half of its regional advertising revenue to Nine Entertainment Co., and provide advertising time for Nine's properties on its radio and television outlets.
 WIN will also provide advertising sales services for Nine's O&O stations NBN and NTD (with the former succeeding a similar agreement it had with SCA).
 Nine CEO Hugh Marks explained that "while our relationship with Southern Cross has been strong over the last five years, the opportunities presented by the WIN Network to both extend the reach of Nine's premium content into more regional markets under one agreement, and to work cooperatively with them on a national and local news operation, mean this is the right time for us to return to WIN."

 On 4 September 2024, the 2012 Nine Network 3D logo has been disappeared from the Today Show in favor of the original 2008 Nine Network 2D logo.

 Nine Network programming

 Australian-based programs

 Nine Network broadcasts annual events such as ARIA Music Awards and Carols by Candlelight.
 Nine Network's News and Current Affairs division, presents several bulletins and the weekday breakfast TV program's Today and Today Extra, as well as its weekend edition Weekend Today.

-The network presents a range of entertainment programming of various genre's from Australian and overseas sources.
+The network presents a range of entertainment programming of various genres from Australian and overseas sources.

 Nine's current Australian programming line-up include: Getaway, 60 Minutes, The AFL Sunday Footy Show, Footy Classified, 100% Footy, The NRL Sunday Footy Show, Cross Court, RBT, Emergency, Paramedics, The Block, Tipping Point Australia, 20 to 1, Australian Ninja Warrior, Travel Guides, Lego Masters, Married at First Sight, The Hundred with Andy Lee, Parental Guidance, Snackmasters, The Summit, Love Island Australia, My Mum, Your Dad, Taronga: Who's Who in the Zoo, Jeopardy!
 Australia, and Accidental Heroes.